dersteppenwolf/isis4822/hw4/Readme.md

 According to World Health Organization, road traffic crashes are predicted to become the seventh leading cause of death by 2030.
 Moreover road traffic crashes cost most countries 3% of their gross domestic product.

 How are we driving in Bogotá?
-The following dashboard allows to explore some facts about when traffic accidents ocurred in 2017
+The following dashboard allows to explore some facts about traffic accidents in Bogotá using temporal data from 2017.

 * Demo: http://jcmendez.gkudos.com/hw4/
 * Slides: https://github.com/dersteppenwolf/isis4822/blob/master/hw4/slides_hw4.jc.mendez_fall_2018.pdf